Razmnama: First copy

-Arjuna hits the target by artist Daswant and kesho from the Jaipur copy of Akbar.
+Arjuna hits the target by artist Daswant and Keshav from the Jaipur copy of Akbar.

 In 1582 an order was passed to translate the Mahabharata into Persian.
-The translation work of the Mahabharata, which has one lakh (100,000) Shlokas, was carried out during the period 1584–1586.
+The translation work of the Mahabharata, which has one lakh (100,000) shlokas, was carried out during the period 1584–1586.
 Some copies contain this inscription:

 Naqīb Khān, son of ʻAbd al-Laṭīf Ḥusaynī, translated [this work] from Sanskrit into Persian in one and a half years.
-Several of the learned Brahmans, such as Deva Miśra, Śatāvadhāna, Madhusūdana Miśra, Caturbhuja and Shaykh Bhāvan…read this book and explained it in hindī to me, a poor wretched man, who wrote it in Persian.
+Several of the learned Brahmans, such as Deva Miśra, Śatāvadhāna, Madhusūdana Miśra, Caturbhuja and Shaykh Bhāvan…read this book and explained it in Hindi to me, a poor wretched man, who wrote it in Persian.

-Today a copy of the work can be found in the “City Palace Museum” of Jaipur, with many paintings by Mushfiq.
+Today a copy of the work can be found in the City Palace Museum of Jaipur, with many paintings by Mushfiq.
 Abul Fazl wrote the preface for this Razmnama.
 In folio 11 of this copy Abul Fazl give date 1588 A.D. of his prefer.
-The Jeypore RazmNamah, written by Khwaja Inayatullah on paper from Dowlatabad, contains 169 full-page miniatures with Name of Artist.

-Jaipur Razmnama has seal of Akbar, shahjahan and shah Alam.
-In this Manuscript, 169 episode illustrated in this manuscript.
-The artist of this copy were Basawan, Daswanth and Lal.
+The Jaipur Razmnama, written by Khwaja Inayatullah on paper from Daulatabad, contains 169 full-page miniatures with Name of Artist.
+Jaipur Razmnama has seal of Akbar, Shah Jahan and Shah Alam II.
+In this manuscript, 169 episodes are illustrated in this manuscript.
+The artists of this copy were Basawan, Daswanth and Lal.
 147 illustrations of this Razmnama manuscript were reproduced in T.H.
 Hendley book Memorials of the Jeypore Exhibition in 1883.

 Second copy

 The second copy of the Razmnama was completed between 1598 and 1599.
 When compared with the first copy, the second copy is more elaborate, with 161 paintings.
 The copies were sent to members of royal families as gifts to help them understand the Hindu religion better.
-According to Akbar's courtier Abd al-Qadir Badayuni, Akbar ordered the copies to be sent to all the emirs of his kingdom, with instructions to receive them as a gift from God.
+According to Akbar's courtier ʽAbd al-Qadir Badayuni, Akbar ordered the copies to be sent to all the emirs of his kingdom, with instructions to receive them as a gift from the God.
 According to the preface written by Abul Fazl the historian in Akbar's court, the intention behind these gifts and their distribution was very pious.